 Alerting on cluster and index events is a good source for detailed information on how watches work.
 If you are using the UI to create a threshold watch, take a look at the different watcher actions.
 If you are creating an advanced watch, you should be familiar with the parts of a watch—input, schedule, condition, and actions.

-Alternately, you can have the built-in
+To use Watcher in Kibana, you must have the built-in

-and either of these watcher roles:
+and either of these Watcher roles:

 watcher_admin.
 You can perform all Watcher actions, including create and edit watches.